maxwellalvord/Inventory-Tracker-React/README.md

-# Inventory tracking in React
+# Inventory Tracking in React

 ## By Maxwell Alvord